 - A group with whom to pray and play?

 To find a small group that is right for you, call our church office to arrange a connection conversation to help you find a great small group fit, (970) 482-6107.

 Gifted in Leadership?
 Small group leader positions are open to all church members who have the gift of leadership and a passion for serving as a small group facilitator.
-If this is a place where you’d like to serve, please contact Mary Krings, Center Leader for Discipleship and Spiritual Formation.
+If this is a place where you’d like to serve, please contact Ron Sisk, Center Leader for Discipleship and Spiritual Formation.

 First Presbyterian Church is committed to cultivating a Christ-centered community in which we come together to better know God's truth and show God's love.
 We are committed to providing opportunities for adults of all ages to discover and experience deeper heart and mind knowledge of the Word of God in Jesus Christ, the Holy Scriptures and the unique theology of the Reformed tradition, and the relevance of faithful discipleship in today's complex world.
 We hope that you will feel welcome in our midst and join a class that will help you discover and connect more with God and new friends.

 God with Us: Listening for Moments of God's Grace and Mercy